Key Takeaway

 For instance, replacing Google Maps with similar OpenStreetMap services will reduce expenses significantly allowing not to think about extra money spent on minimalistic functionalities.

-It is a good idea because it helps to maintain the cost of a taxi app.
+It is a good idea because it helps to maintain the cost to develop a taxi app in the USA.

 To know how much a taxi app will cost to develop, it will be helpful to launch a minimum viable product first.